 4. Be consistent.

 You can’t go to the gym one time and expect six-pack abs.
 The same goes for video marketing!
-Consistency and dedication is key.
-Work to consistently to provide value and work at ranking not just for one keyword, but numerous relevant keywords that match your customers’ search intent.
+Consistency and dedication are key.
+Work to consistently to provide value, and work at ranking not just for one keyword, but for numerous relevant keywords that match your customers’ search intent.

 5. Don’t forget the technical details.